KafuuChikai/stable-baselines3/docs/guide/rl_tips.rst

 This *reward engineering* (or *RewArt* as coined by `Freek Stulp <http://www.freekstulp.net/>`_), necessitates several iterations.
 As a good example of reward shaping, you can take a look at `Deep Mimic paper <https://xbpeng.github.io/projects/DeepMimic/index.html>`_ which combines imitation learning and reinforcement learning to do acrobatic moves.

-A final limitation of RL is the instability of training.
-That is, you can observe a huge drop in performance during training.
+One last limitation of RL is the instability of training.
+That is to say, you can observe during training a huge drop in performance.
 This behavior is particularly present in ``DDPG``, that's why its extension ``TD3`` tries to tackle that issue.
-Other methods, such as ``TRPO`` or ``PPO`` use a *trust region* to minimize this problem by avoiding too large updates.
+Other method, like ``TRPO`` or ``PPO`` make use of a *trust region* to minimize that problem by avoiding too large update.

 How to evaluate an RL algorithm?